alfinsrf/alfinsrf/README.md

    </tr>
    <tr>
      <td valign="text-top">What I Saw is a story-driven FPS game where players must follow the storyline presented in each chapter and complete the tasks given during the game to progress the game.</td>
      <td valign="text-top">Panda and the Seed of Life is a game I created for Gameseed 2024.
 This game tells the story of a panda who has great power and responsibility and he must go to the forbidden land to fulfill it.
 It is an action-adventure game where the player will play the panda and travel to the forbidden land.
-This journey will not be easy as there will be many challenges.
+This journey will not be easy, as there will be many challenges.
 Players can also level up the panda to become stronger and unlock skills that the panda has.</td>
    </tr>
    <tr>
     <td align="center">Coming Soon</td>